toddowskii/subscriptionManagementTool/README.md

   5. Open apllication in your browser at "http://localhost:*specify port*"

 Folder Structure
-  •	Models: Contains the Subsription model.
+  •	Models: Contains the Subsription model. <br>
-  •	Services: Contains the HomeService for business logic.
+  •	Services: Contains the HomeService for business logic. <br>
-  •	Controllers: Handles user requests and responses.
+  •	Controllers: Handles user requests and responses. <br>
-  •	Views: Contains Razor views for the user interface.
+  •	Views: Contains Razor views for the user interface. <br>

-License
+License <br>
 This project is licensed under the MIT License.